 The new policy meant that all orders placed on or after February 2, 2019 had their service fee remitted back into customers’ accounts as a form of credit for future purchases – meaning shoppers could now use it as a tip for delivery workers if they chose to do so.
 Additionally, all pre-existing orders with service fees still on account were automatically credited back into shopper accounts in the form of an “instapayment”.

-Instacart also implemented additional measures following this scandal, including raising its minimum pay rate for drivers and providing more transparent information about how tips are handled across platforms.
+Instacart also implemented additional measures following this scandal, including raising its minimum base pay rate for drivers and providing more transparent information about how tips are handled across platforms.
 However, some argue that these changes do not go far enough in addressing underlying problems within the gig economy such as low wages and lack of job security – something Instacart is yet to address adequately.

 As more customers turn to online grocery delivery services, they are often left wondering if they should tip their driver, and if so, how much?
 It's an important question to consider given the growing demand for these services and the economy of gig workers that power them.
-Rewarding your your shopper(s) is a great way to show your gratitude for their hard work and dedication in helping you get the items you need.
+Rewarding your your full service shopper(s) is a great way to show your gratitude for their hard work and dedication in helping you get the items you need.
 It's completely optional, but when you choose to leave a gratuity, 100% of that money goes directly to the person who is shopping and delivering your order.

 Find below some of the main reasons why you should tip your grocery delivery driver.

-In many ways, it can be seen as a way to show appreciation for good service.
+In many ways, it can be seen as a way to show appreciation for excellent service.
 Many people who use Instacart are conscious of this fact and want to support their drivers by giving them a generous tip.
 This is especially true when there are special circumstances, such as unexpected difficulties encountered during the delivery process or when there is an extra-large order or difficult items in it.

 It is important to note that Instacart doesn't pay its drivers a minimum wage based on local regulations and other factors such as distance traveled.
 The Instacart base rate may not always be enough to cover the cost of gas, vehicle maintenance expenses, and other associated costs with making deliveries.